FOOTHILLS - WHEATBELT BASEBALL LEAGUE :

 xxx and xxx

 (May 24) Regina Caps and Medicine Hat Phillies split a double-header Sunday at Athletic Park as the fans got their money's worth with a 15-inning affair in the opener.
 The Caps pulled out a 4-3 victory when Percy Trimont tripled with two out in the 6th extra frame and came come to score as Roy Williams beat out an infield single.
 Phillies rallied from a three-run deficit to tie with a run in the bottom of the ninth as pinch-hitter Al Quinto walked and scored from second on an error.
 Medicine Hat starter Ralph King got into a hole in the first inning, committing two errors and issuing a free pass as Regina tallied twice.
 They added another in the fourth to take a 3-0 lead.
 Walt Tyler, the third Phillies pitcher in the first game, took the loss.
 He rebounded to pitch shutout ball in the second game for the win as Phillies notched a 1-0 triumph.
 Outfielder Rufus Johnson plated the only run when he singled in the second inning, advanced on a sacrifice bunt and came home on Calvin Walker's single and a bobble in the outfield.
-Lindsay Carswell of Regina and Bennie Garrett of the Phils each smack a pair of safeties in the second game while Bobby Martin of the Phillies and Bill Rivers of the Caps each had two singles in the first game.
+Lindsey Carswell of Regina and Bennie Garrett of the Phils each smack a pair of safeties in the second game while Bobby Martin of the Phillies and Bill Rivers of the Caps each had two singles in the first game.
 Poor weather continued to plague the teams. as the game scheduled for Monday was postponed because of rain and high winds.

 Mead, Reeves (W) (10) and Snead, Perry (10)